 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.
 At any given time 20% of workers are suffering some form of mental illness.
 The research showed that victims had higher rates of depression, anxiety, and post-traumatic stress disorder.
 Younger males with lower social support working in stressful environments were most at risk.

 Currently, workplace bullying is seen as a problem for an individual or individuals.
-This research argues that instead we should be viewing the problem through a cultural, organisational or structural lens.
+This research argues that instead, we should be viewing the problem through a cultural, organisational or structural lens.
 They suggest that organisations should focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
 Actions that you can take include: moving the workplace towards a positive and psychologically healthy one, incorporating workplace bullying into the overarching risk management processes.
 This requires clear policies and procedures.
 It also places workplace bullying prevention and management firmly into well-being programmes that include training, coaching, and mediation.
-See our post on what we know about workplace bullying and what works.
+See our article on what we know about workplace bullying and what works.

-How can Tap Into Safety help?
+How Can Tap into Safety Help?

 Strategically placing staff trained in mental health within identified groups with declining mental health could start to see an improvement in the mental health of your organisation.

-Finally, the Tap Into Safety solution is available through a per use ‘credits’ pricing model which provides access to mental health training for a low fee, with no lock in contract or annual license.
+Finally, the Tap Into Safety solution is available through a per-use ‘credits’ pricing model which provides access to mental health training for a low fee, with no lock-in contract or annual license.
 Organisations only pay for the training and assessment modules that they use in their mental health and wellbeing campaigns and on-boarding activities.